(No ratings)

 People can take action to prevent Lyme disease by exercising caution when in environments with ticks.
 Using insect repellant and wearing long socks and protecting clothing can help prevent tick bites.
 Outdoor enthusiasts should regularly perform "tick checks," evaluating their skin for small ticks, especially in areas where ticks may easily burrow.
 Showering within two hours of returning indoors also can reduce the likelihood of developing Lyme disease.

-Dr. Lisa F. Imundo, MD graduated from SUNY Downstate Medical Center College of Medicine.
+Dr. Lisa F. Imundo, MD graduated from SUNY Downstate Medical Center College of Medicine in 1988.
 She completed residency at New York-Presbyterian Hospital.
-She is certified by the Pediatric Rheumatology and has a state license in New York.
+She is certified by the Board Certification: pediatric rheumatology and has a state license in New York.

 Residency: New York-Presbyterian Hospital